-It is possible that malicious hosts could also spoof IGMP messages, joining groups posing as legitimate hosts (or spoof source traffic from legitimate hosts).
+It is possible that malicious hosts could also spoof IGMP/MLD messages, joining groups posing as legitimate hosts (or spoof source traffic from legitimate hosts).
 This may be done at intermediate locations in the network or by hosts co-resident with the authorized hosts on local area networks.
 Such spoofing could be done by raw packet generation or with replay of previously-recorded control messages.

-For the sake of completeness, it should be noted that multicast routing protocol control messaging may be subject to similar threats if insufficient protocol security mechanisms are enabled in the routing infrastructure.
+For the sake of completeness, it should be noted that multicast routing protocol control messaging may be subject to similar threats if sufficient protocol security mechanisms are not enabled in the routing infrastructure.
+[RFC4609] describes security threats to the PIM-SM multicast routing infrastructures.